NeurodataWithoutBorders/nwb_hackathons/HCK06_2019_Janelia/README.md

 The event is planned for 4 days, where the first two days will focus on user training and use-cases followed by two days focused on core development.
 Work involves collaborative, open source software development, with a focus on use cases, tools, and core development.

+Note: This event is meant to foster community and collaboration around NWB:N, not competition.
+As such, this is really more of a "workshop" or "tutorial" than a "hackathon."
+There will be no judges nor prizes.
+Participants will be expected to bring data from their own lab and/or collaborate with others to build integration with NWB:N.

 ## Agenda

 <!-- ORGANIZERS: please edit AGENDA.md -->